 The Amazon Brand Store — If you sell direct to consumers on Amazon, the Amazon Brand Store is a must.
 This often-overlooked feature is a great way to get your products in front of more people.
 It lets you tell compelling stories about your brand, and gives shoppers even more reason to choose you over competitors.

 Retail Content Management — If you still sell primarily through retail partners, Retail Content Management makes it easy to create, store and map content to retailers’ product templates.
-The technology works by using lookup lists and business rules to take raw product data and have it automatically optimised to meet the required specifications for each retail site.
+The technology works by using lookup lists and business rules to take raw product data and have it automatically optimized to meet the required specifications for each retail site.
 This type of automation is especially useful for brands that need to convert product content for a wide array of retail sites.

-Where to Buy — Where to Buy Technology provides a seamless connection from your own e-commerce site to your authorised retailers’ product pages or shopping carts — both online sites and local brick and mortar stores.
+Where to Buy — Where to Buy Technology provides a seamless connection from your own e-commerce site to your authorized retailers’ product pages or shopping carts — both online sites and local brick and mortar stores.
 This technology can be used to not only strengthen relationships with retailers, but increase your chances of landing more sales by creating a seamless path to purchase.

 Brands have more opportunities than ever before to get products in front of purchase-ready consumers.
 But to remain competitive, strategies will need to be regularly reassessed and updated as long as the e-commerce industry continues to evolve at a rapid pace.

 For nearly 20 years, ChannelAdvisor has provided brands with the technology, the services and the experience to stay ahead of the latest trends, ensure you’re maximizing every opportunity and connect with more consumers around the world.